AdobeDocs/genstudio.en/help/user-guide/insights/overview.md

 # GenStudio [!DNL Insights]

+GenStudio [!DNL Insights] provides advanced analytics so that you can evaluate content performance and make data-driven decisions.

+- Identify high-performing content and create variants to revitalize experiences and campaign performance.

-GenStudio makes it easy to understand how content is performing.
-It also gives you the ability to react to insights using generative AI to create content variations immediately.
+- Identify low-performing content and optimize it using generative AI to create content variations immediately.

-- Get real-time insights into content usage and performance across channels.
-- Quickly optimize campaign performance by creating more high-performing content and remix low-performing content from the insights dashboard.
+## Dashboard

+The [!DNL Insights] dashboard has a configurable grid for each content type: Channels, Experiences, Assets, and Attributes.

+Content _attributes_ are used to personalize an experience, such as color, headline, subject, fonts, and asset tags. [!DNL Insights] can help you identify which attributes perform better with certain audiences, channels, or regions.